 Graduate students can be supported through fellowships, traineeships, graduate associateships for teaching, research, or administration, personal finances, employer programs, and loans.
-At Ohio State, approximately 55 percent of graduate students are supported by graduate associateships or fellowships from the Graduate School or a local graduate program.
+At Ohio State, approximately 55 percent of graduate students are supported by graduate associateships or fellowships from the Graduate School.

 The Graduate School may be able to provide matching support for grants and other external funds that support graduate students.

-The most prestigious awards given by the Graduate School, the Presidential Fellowships, recognize the outstanding scholarly accomplishments and potential of graduate students entering the final phase of their dissertation research or terminal degree project.
+The most prestigious awards given by the Graduate School recognize the outstanding scholarly accomplishments and potential of graduate students entering the final phase of their dissertation research or terminal degree project.

 The J. Parker and Kathryn Webb Dinius Fellowship supports students who plan to pursue or who are pursuing a graduate or professional degree at The Ohio State University.

-The intent of the SROP Graduate Fellowship program is to offer admission and financial support to outstanding Summer Research Opportunity Program (SROP) participants as early as possible.
+The intent of the SROP Graduate Fellowship program is to offer admission and financial support to outstanding Summer Research Opportunity Program (SROP) participants.

-The Alumni Grants for Graduate Research and Scholarship (AGGRS) provides up to $2000 for dissertation research support to doctoral candidates without any other research support from their department or advisor.
+The Alumni Grants for Graduate Research and Scholarship (AGGRS) provides up to $2000 for dissertation research support to doctoral candidates without any other research support from their department/advisor.

-The purpose of The Susan Pratt Munthe Fund for Latin American Studies is to support the research and/or travel of an eligible graduate student whose research interest is in Latin America.
-This award (no more than $2000) may be used to help cover research/travel or living expenses while abroad.
+The purpose of this award is to support the research and/or travel of an eligible graduate student whose research interest is in Latin America.
+This award may be used to help cover research/travel or living expenses while abroad.

 The purpose of these awards is to help eligible graduate students pursue a research project or course of study in a Spanish-speaking country during summer or the academic year.
-These small awards (no more than $500) may be used to help cover travel or living expenses while abroad.
-To be eligible, applicants must be graduate students in good standing in the Department of Spanish and Portuguese.
-During the period of the award they must either be enrolled in an approved study abroad program, or be engaged in a valid research project.
+These small awards may be used to help cover travel or living expenses while abroad.
 (Contact: Lisa Voigt, firstname.lastname@example.org)

-The Department of Spanish and Portuguese will offer one or more awards in memory of Professor Mario Iglesias, to recognize graduate teaching associates for their excellence in classroom teaching or the study of Spanish or Portuguese language, literature, and/or culture.
-Individual awards may be to a maximum of $1000 and support a variety of graduate associate needs, including educational materials and resources, costs to conduct research, or participation in professional conferences.
-Criteria for selection include the quality of the student’s work, the significance of the activity for which the award is sought, and the recommendation of the student’s supervisor or advisor.
+These awards are in memory of Professor Mario Iglesias, to recognize graduate teaching associates for their excellence in classroom teaching or the study of Spanish or Portuguese language, literature, and/or culture.
+Individual awards may be up to $1000 and support a variety of graduate associate needs.
 (Contact: Lisa Voigt, email@example.com)

 Applications are invited for an award of $1,200 to a deserving Ohio State graduate student pursuing research, preferably on a dissertation, in Latin American, Caribbean, or African literatures and cultures.
-Criteria for selection include the quality of the research project, the academic record and qualifications of the student, and the recommendation of the student’s referee.
-The recipient will be selected by a committee of faculty from the Department of Spanish and Portuguese and the Center for African Studies.
 (Contact: Lisa Voigt, firstname.lastname@example.org)

-The Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts and Humanities to conduct research by offering supplemental financial support of up to $500 on a competitive basis.
-Applications may be submitted at any time, but they should be received by the Arts and Humanities office at least six weeks before the date when the funds are to be used.
+The Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts and Humanities to conduct research by offering supplemental financial support of up to $500.

 The Dr. Gordon P.K.
-Chu Memorial Scholarship is merit-based scholarship supports graduate students within Humanities (or related humanities-based disciplines, such as art history or musicology), with preference for international students, participating in a study abroad program or independent research project.
-The scholarship amount is $1,000; up to two scholarships will be awarded.
+Chu Memorial Scholarship is merit-based scholarship supports graduate students within Humanities, with preference for international students, participating in a study abroad program or independent research project.

-The G. Michael Riley International Academic Fund provides a stipend of $1,000 for graduate students in Humanities (or related humanities-based disciplines, such as art history or musicology) who need to travel abroad for professional reasons.
-Up to two scholarships will be awarded each year.
+The G. Michael Riley International Academic Fund provides a stipend of $1,000 for graduate students in Humanities who need to travel abroad for professional reasons.

 The Mershon Center for International Security Studies seeks applications from Ohio State graduate students for the Mershon Center Student Grants to support travel and research on topics related to international security.
-We are also interested in projects related to Ohio State's global gateways in China, India, and Brazil, as well as policy issues in bio-security and cyber-security.
-Funds may be used for a variety of purposes related to the conduct of research including travel costs, food and lodging expenses, interview or library fees, survey costs, and other expenses.
+Funds may be used for a variety of purposes related to the conduct of research.
 To learn about student projects funded by the Mershon Center, please see past issues of the Mershon Center Annual Report under Publications.

 To promote the understanding of foreign countries, cultures, and peoples through academic study.

-Provides one or more awards (pending availability of funds) for deserving graduate/professional students at The Ohio State University active in research or study that contributes to the pursuit of international understanding and peace.
+Provides one or more awards for deserving graduate/professional students at The Ohio State University active in research or study that contributes to the pursuit of international understanding and peace.

 For graduate students to research or study in a European country or in China.